DilanCF/CMSC412_notes/lecture/Lecture04.md

 ![Alt text](img/Lecture04/image-25.png)

 User process does not have access to the kernel space.
-Therefore, must have process that can call somthing in the kernel *???* (Slide 31)
+Therefore, must have process that can call something in the kernel *???* (Slide 31)

 ![Alt text](img/Lecture04/image-26.png)